The Park, and particularly the mountain, is significant for many reasons. Some of these meanings have been captured and are shared in print and film.

 The series aims to celebrate Wellington Park by providing an opportunity for previously unpublished material to be made accessible to the public.
 The Trust welcomes any submissions including historical albums, manuscripts, diaries and research reports for future editions.

-Wellington Park Papers No.1 is available for $14.95 from the Hobart City Council Customer Service Centre (corner of Elizabeth and Davey Street) and from selected Hobart bookshops.
+Wellington Park Papers No.1 is available for $14.95 from the Hobart City Council Customer Service Centre (corner of Elizabeth and Davey Street).
 Contact the Manager for further information.

 The mountain book